the-cat-d/the-cat-d/README.md

-# what i do for a living
+## what i do for a living
 i code in python and lua

 i use vscode as my main ide

+got experience with making discord bots in discord.py

 currently tryna learn java